molnarszilard/mocap_optitrack/README.md

 ros2 launch depthai_ros_driver camera.launch.py
 ```

+This api should also work in ROS Noetic, however, when I tested, I did not get any data in the imu topic (the topic was present, but not active).
+However, the arguments can be modified using a config file, instead of `camera.i_pipeline_type` (as in ROS2), in ROS1 you should use `camera_i_pipeline_type`, etc.

 ## Entire Pipeline

 To run the entire pipeline on the AGX: Oak D-Lite camera: image, imu, optitrack with rosbag record: